GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

         git checkout aa/tutorial
         cd tutorial

-1. Prepare the VPC and GKE terraform modules.
-This step populates the variables and provider files with the variables defined at the beginning of the tutorial.
+1. Prepare the VPC and GKE terraform modules:

         cd vpc-gke
         envsubst < variables.tf.tmpl > variables.tf
         envsubst < provider.tf.tmpl > provider.tf

+    This step populates the variables and provider files with the variables defined at the beginning of the tutorial.

 1. Deploy the VPC and GKE Terraform module: